 Exactly.

-I mean, they they they're st they're stoned all day.
+I mean, they're stoned all day.

 Right.

-Somehow I don't think you know that many people that do that.
+Somehow, I don't think you know that many people that do that.

 I mean, I'm just taking a wild guess.